 What are the challenges of implementing computer vision in business?

 The main challenges in implementing computer vision include data quality issues, system integration, and the complexity of training accurate AI models.
 Ensuring high-quality, labeled data for training is crucial, as is overcoming compatibility issues with legacy systems.
-Additionally, real-time processing demands can cause latency issues.
-However, these challenges can be mitigated by using pre-trained models, leveraging edge computing, and ensuring continuous model fine-tuning.
+Additionally, processing demands can cause latency issues.
+However, these challenges can be mitigated using pre-trained models, leveraging edge computing, and ensuring continuous fine-tuning.

 How is computer vision used in healthcare?